Practice notes

 Judicial review in Uganda

-Judicial review challenges the legality of a public body's decision or process, not its merits.
-The recognised grounds are illegality, irrationality and procedural improp…
+Judicial review challenges the legality of a public body's decision or process under the Judicature Act, Cap.
+13, s.36, not its merits.
+Any person with a direct or suffic…

 Bail in Uganda